 As you are recovering from your injuries, an experienced semi truck accident attorney can perform the investigation necessary, allowing you to focus on your recovery.

 Handle Communication with Insurance Companies and Opposing Counsel

 Trucking companies have very deep pockets, but for that reason, they tend to more aggressively defend against these cases.
 Although you can sue the truck driver who was careless, in many situations, you can also sue the trucking company as the employer.

 The truck company will have an investigator on the scene within an hour of the crash.
 This investigator will immediately begin collecting evidence to use for their case.
-You should have a truck wreck attorney by your side for if/when the investigator tries to talk to you about what happened.
+You should have a semi truck accident lawyer by your side for if/when the investigator tries to talk to you about what happened.

 Negotiate a Fair Settlement